N-acylhexosamine oxidase

-Thus, the two substrates of this enzyme are N-acetyl-D-glucosamine and O_{2}, whereas its two products are N-acetyl-D-glucosaminate and H_{2}O_{2}.
+The two substrates of this enzyme are N-acetyl-D-glucosamine and oxygen.
+Its products are N-acetyl-D-glucosaminic acid and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is N-acyl-D-hexosamine:oxygen 1-oxidoreductase.
 Other names in common use include N-acyl-D-hexosamine oxidase, and N-acyl-beta-D-hexosamine:oxygen 1-oxidoreductase.